astrodoo/astrodoo.github.io/_pages/about.md

 * **Recent & Upcoming Events**
+   * award the most cited IOP Publishing paper in China between 2018 and 2020: "***On the Role of Hot Feedback Mode in Active Galactic Nuclei Feedback in an Elliptical Galaxy***"
    * give a lecture in Astronomy Summer Course, organized by [the STEDU Association](https://www.steduassociation.com/){:target="_blank"} (Jun.12 - Aug.08, 2021)
    * present an ePoster in [European Astronomical Society Annual Meeting (EAS) 2021](https://eas.unige.ch/EAS2021/){:target="_blank"} (Jun.28 - Jul.02, 2021)
    * attend **the Event Horizon Telescope Collaboration Virtural Meeting 2020** (Dec.
 04-14, 2020)